What’s the connection between strokes and seizures?

 If you’ve had a stroke, you have an increased risk for having a seizure.
 A stroke causes your brain to become injured.
-The injury to your brain results in the formation of scar tissue.
-This scar tissue impacts the electrical activity in your brain.
+The injury to your brain results in the formation of scar tissue, which affects the electrical activity in your brain.
 Disrupting the electrical activity can cause you to have a seizure.

-Sometimes, a person who has had a stroke may have chronic and recurring seizures.
+Occasionally, a person who’s had a stroke may have chronic and recurring seizures.
 They may be diagnosed with epilepsy.

 Other possible symptoms of seizure include:

 If you have a seizure, notify your doctor immediately.
-Your doctor will want to know the circumstances that surrounded your seizure.
+They’ll want to know the circumstances that surrounded your seizure.
 If someone was with you at the time of the seizure, ask them to describe what they witnessed so you can share that information with your doctor.

-If you see someone having a seizure, you should do the following:
+If you see someone having a seizure, do the following:

 - Place or roll the person having the seizure on their side.
 This will help prevent choking and vomiting.